 Now and then I keep hearing Ruby programmers complaining about the memory usage increase when switching from Ruby 2.0 to Ruby 2.1.
-The objective of this blog post is to help those people who are stuck on MRI 2.0, giving an overview of each one of the GC tuning parameters, explaining how you can benefit your app by using them.
+The objective of this blog post is to help those people who are stuck on MRI 2.0, giving an overview of each one of the GC tuning parameters, and explaining how you can benefit your app by using them.

 Sorry, this kind of thing does not exist when the subject is memory profiling or performance tuning.
 There's no silver bullet or one answer for all.
 Just profile, experiment, analyze and repeat.
 A lot.

-"Everything in Ruby is an object" - ou probably already heard this statement.
+"Everything in Ruby is an object" - you probably already heard this statement.
 So, a running Ruby program is made up of objects.
 Thousands of them.
 Thanks to the Garbage Collector you don't have to manage memory allocation manually.

 Each major release of Ruby has included improvements to the garbage collector, most of them about speed.
-This because for the GC to do its work it needs to pause the program execution while it is running.
+This is because for the GC to do its work it needs to pause the program execution while it is running.

-Since the birth of Ruby its garbage collector is based on Mark & Sweep algorithm, which is made up of two phases (Effective Ruby, 2014):
+Since the birth of Ruby its garbage collector is based on the Mark & Sweep algorithm, which is made up of two phases (Effective Ruby, 2014):

 - Traverse the object graph (the Ruby heap).
 Objects that are still reachable from your code are considered alive and subsequently marked.